 The 36 Guild Streets

-Among the traditional shop houses, with low sloped roofs, temples are nestled between stores.
-The communal temples are places of worship for the tradesmen – and each was dedicated to the craft.
+Among the traditional shop houses with low sloped roofs, temples are nestled in between.
+The communal places of worship were originally built for the tradesmen.

 On some streets, the universal craft is still prevalent; all shops on one lane sell jewelry and, on another, children’s toys.